KImondorose/Scraper-Newegg/README.md

-# Newegg GPU Scraper (Selenium + Excel)
+# Newegg Graphics Card Scraper (Selenium + Excel)

-This project is a Python-based web scraper that collects GPU product data from [Newegg.com](https://www.newegg.com) using **Selenium**.
+This project is a Python-based web scraper that collects graphics card product data from [Newegg.com](https://www.newegg.com) using **Selenium**.
 It extracts product title, price, shipping info, and product link across multiple pages, and saves them to a clean Excel file.

 ---

 ## Features

-- Scrapes GPU listings from Newegg
+- Scrapes graphics card listings from Newegg
 - Supports scraping multiple result pages
 - Saves data to `newegg_gpus.xlsx`
 - Logs how many items were skipped due to missing info